- Is your car due a service or MOT

 carwow has launched remote-buying features to help buyers minimise or eliminate contact with other people during the buying process.

-As mentioned above, those self-isolating shouldn’t head out of their house at all, while those social distancing have a little more flexibility.
+As mentioned above, those self-isolating shouldn’t head out of their house at all.